Table of Contents

-That is a difficult one to say for sure, but according to several articles on the web, the plants are not GMO.
-They are actually native to Central America where they are quite common.
 They are served as a delicacy in the region.
-The fruits were part of the Aztec community’s diet, but have remained fairly secret until recently.
-They are not a hybrid.
+The fruits were part of the Aztec community’s diet but have remained a secret until recently.
+Besides, they are not a hybrid.

 How to Grow the Cucamelons

-You will first need to find seeds.
-These are not seeds you will find at The Home Depot or your local co-op.
+Firstly, you’ll need the seeds.
+They’ll not be found at The Home Depot or your local co-op.
 You will need to look online.
-They are about the same price as other seeds you would buy from online retailers.
-Expect to get about 30 seeds in a packet, which is more than enough.
+They are available at the same price as other seeds you would buy from online retailers.
+Expect to get around 30 seeds in a packet, which is fairly enough.

 - Direct seed in the garden

 The cucamelon plant is a vining plant and will need a trellis.
 However, the plants do not require a lot of room to grow, making them ideal in a container.
 Moreover, you could plant several plants closely to share a trellis.

 Plant seedlings or seeds about 6 inches apart.
 The plants will grow around 3 to 5 feet high, so ensure your trellis is tall enough to support them.
 You could use a few bamboo poles similar to what you would use with pea plants.
 The plants send out little shoots to wrap around the bamboo for support.